Lynne Thigpen: Television

 Thigpen was most known to television audiences for playing the Chief in the PBS children's geography game show Where in the World Is Carmen Sandiego?, which involved education, humor, and an occasional musical performance.
 She also reprised her role as The Chief in the successor show Where in Time is Carmen Sandiego?
 She also played Luna in the television show Bear in the Big Blue House and also appeared in many other television series during her career, most notably in a recurring role as Grace Keefer on the ABC daytime drama All My Children and a supporting role as Ella Mae Farmer, a crime analyst for the Washington, D.C., police department, on the CBS crime drama The District.
-She guest-starred in episodes of Gimme A Break!, Roseanne, Thirtysomething, The Cosby Show, L.A.
-Law, Law & Order, The Days and Nights of Molly Dodd, Homicide: Life on the Street, and Sesame Street, and was a regular cast member on the short-lived NBC sketch comedy series The News Is the News.
-Where in the Universe Is Carmen Sandiego? is the last show to feature Lynne Thigpen as The Chief before she died.
+She guest-starred in episodes of Gimme a Break!, Roseanne, Thirtysomething, The Cosby Show, L.A.
+Law, Law & Order, The Days and Nights of Molly Dodd, Homicide: Life on the Street, and Sesame Street, and was a regular cast member on the NBC sketch comedy series The News Is the News.